If you haven’t heard of this budget travel challenge yet – the rules are simple:

 Total for Accommodation: R 69.
 00 ( $5)

-I didn’t do much research into the food scene in Siem Reap before arriving, but I was stoked to see how vegetarian / vegan-friendly the city is.
+I didn’t do much research into the food scene in Siem Reap before arriving, but I was stoked to see all the vegan options in the city!

-From your more expensive Western restaurants to your smaller local restaurants, I didn’t find a place that didn’t offer a couple of delicious options for vegetarians or vegans.
+From your more expensive Western restaurants to your smaller local restaurants, I didn’t find a place that didn’t offer a couple of delicious vegan meals.

 For my first breakfast in Siem Reap, I opened up Foursquare and decided to try New Leaf Eatery.